Some links on this page have been colour coded to make it easier to find the information you need:

 Call our Helpline Get support | NRAS | How NRAS can support you

 Everyone is affected by muscular or joint pain at some point in their life.
 In most cases it is self-limiting, resolving without any specific action.
 In the areas below, covering common muscular and joint conditions seen, there is information on simple self-care including how a pharmacist can help and also simple exercises for each condition.
 There is also information when you should see a GP or when rarely you need to attend A&E (in red and black in NHS articles e.g., see sciatica Sciatica – NHS ).
+An excellent place to start is provided by the Hillingdon Musculoskeletal MSK Service.

 Remember even if you are under the care of an NHS MSK physiotherapist, they can only spend a short time with you every 4-6 weeks, so what exercises you do yourself can be key to your condition improving.
-There is also some information on a number of long-term muscular and joint conditions.
+There is also some information below on a number of long-term muscular and joint conditions.

 From Versus Arthritis